-Kids’ reactions to getting flu shots at certain ages can range from simple anxiety to total terror.
-And most kids, like plenty of adults, fear shots at some point in their lives.
+Kids’ reactions to getting vaccine shots can range from simple apprehension to total terror.
+Most kids, like plenty of adults, fear shots at some point in their lives.

-Dr. Soren Johnson, a pediatrician with Novant Health Robinhood Pediatrics & Adolescent Medicine in Winston-Salem, provided insight for parents on how to handle taking their child in for this year’s flu shots — including what not to do — when the process is sometimes not an easy one.
+Dr. Soren Johnson, a pediatrician with Novant Health Robinhood Pediatrics & Adolescent Medicine in Winston-Salem, provided insight for parents on how to handle taking their child in for vaccines — including what not to do.

 Do kids outgrow fear of shots?

-Most children by about 10 years old can handle getting shots without much fussing or worry.
+Most children by about 10 can handle getting shots without much fussing or worry.
 Rarely, some kids never seem to outgrow the anxiety over getting immunizations.
-But every once in a while we have kids ask to get a shot!
+But every once in a while, we have kids ask to get a shot!
 Yes, really!

 Are there any proven techniques to make children more at ease with getting shots?